 Shoulder Pain in Bloomsdale, MO.
 If you live with shoulder pain, you know how debilitating it can be.
 It makes any basic task from pouring a cup of coffee to playing volleyball painful and, in some cases, impossible.
 But you do not need to live the rest of your life with pain and limited shoulder movement.
 At Axes Physical Therapy in Bloomsdale, MO, our licensed physical therapists are experts at developing tailored treatment modalities, backed by proven research, to get you back to striking out opponents, or just combing your hair pain-free.
 Allow us to safely and effectively treat your shoulder pain.
 Schedule an appointment through our website or reach out to our location most convenient for you.

-The Human Shoulder | Shoulder Pain in Bloomsdale, MO
+The Anatomy of the Shoulder | Shoulder Pain in Bloomsdale, MO

 What Causes Shoulder Pain?

 As the shoulder has so many moving parts, shoulder pain can have many root causes, from sports injuries to being struck by an object, a work injury from overuse to our bodies just getting weaker as we get older.
 Below are common causes of shoulder pain that our team see in Bloomsdale, MO:

 - Bursitis — The bursae are small, fluid-filled sacs that act as shock absorbers and reduce friction in joints.
 Bursitis the result of the bursae becoming inflamed after repeated activities, often occurs in combination with irritation of the rotator cuff, and can make daily tasks like getting dressed tremendously difficult.